reemamohsin4/FordGoBikes_Visualizations/readme.md

 ## Key Insights for Presentation

 For the presentation, I focused on the three variables, duration time in minutes, month of ride start time, and user type to explain the trends and relationships in the 2018 data.
 I first looked at the distribution of each variable on its own, than plotted them against each other to see relationships between two variables at a time.
 Finally, I combined all three variables in one plot.
 Because two of the variables I looked at were categorical and the third was numerical, I used bar charts and Facet grids of boxplots or histograms to visualize the data.

+## Running the Slideshow

+To remove code cells from slides, enter the following code into the command line:
+`jupyter nbconvert "exploration_fordgobikes2.ipynb" --to slides --post serve --template output_toggle`